alcl2000/PP2-Amy-lewis/readme.md

 ### Index Page

-The index page welcomes the users to the site, provides them an explaination on how the site and quiz work and what the questions are about

 ![A Wireframe of the index page displaying the title, instructions and a button to start the quiz ](assets/images/readme/readme-index.jpg)

 ### Quiz Page